 Each decision surface $S$ has as many components (hyperplanes) as there are features defining it.
-For instance, the decision surface for leaf $1$ of Figure \ref{fig:boundaries} has two components: $h_1$ and $h_2$, along $x_1$ and $x_2$, respectively.
-The projection $\pi_j^{(S)}(x)$ of point $x$ onto $h_j$ is For instance, let us consider the decision tree of Figure \ref{fig:trace} and the partition it generates in Figure \ref{fig:boundaries}.
+For instance, the decision surface for leaf $1$ of Figure~\ref{fig:boundaries} has two components: $h_1$ and $h_2$, along $x_1$ and $x_2$, respectively.
+The projection $\pi_j^{(S)}(x)$ of point $x$ onto $h_j$ is

+For instance, let us consider the decision tree of Figure \ref{fig:boundaries} and the partition it generates.
 Let us say we are interested in leaf $1$ (the grid subspace shown in Figure \ref{fig:boundaries}) generated by the trace in blue.
-Example $B$ satisfies both conditions, while $A$ only satisfies condition of $x_2\,$.
-We also note that the decision for $B$ is very sensitive with respect to changes along axis $x_2$, while it is more robust with respect to $x_1\,$.
-We compute the contribution $r_j$ of a feature $j$ for the classification of point $\tilde{x}$ in leaf $\ell$ by means of \ref{alg:rules} as
+Example $B$ satisfies both conditions, while $A$ only satisfies the condition on $x_2$.
+We also note that the decision for $B$ is very sensitive with respect to changes along axis $x_2$, while it is more robust with respect to $x_1$.
+We compute the contribution $r_j$ of a feature $j$ for the classification of point $\tilde{x}$ in leaf $\ell$ by means of Algorithm \ref{alg:rules} as

-We can see that for point $A$, the feature $x_1$ has a high negative contribution, since it does not satisfy the condition on it, while $x_2$ has a positive contribution. $B$ satisfies both conditions: both features have positive contributions, but $r_2(B)>r_1(B)\,$, since the decision is more sensitive with respect to $x_2\,$.
-Note that we designed SMACE to have two desirable properties: \textit{(1) the contribution associated with a feature must be positive if it satisfies the rule, negative otherwise}; \textit{(2) the magnitude of the contribution associated with a feature must be greater the closer its value is to the decision surface}.
+We can see that for point $A$, the feature $x_1$ has a high negative contribution, since it does not satisfy the condition on it, while $x_2$ has a positive contribution.
+Point $B$ satisfies both conditions: both features have positive contributions, but $r_2(B)>r_1(B)$, since the decision is more sensitive with respect to $x_2$.